paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-From there, we'll add in a generate() function to kick off the bitcoin address generation, and in it, we'll do the following:
+From there, we'll add in a generate() function to do all the work, and in it, we'll do the following:

 ---